-19. Why did the people of the Middle Ages go on pilgrimages?

-20. For what purpose were the Crusades conducted?

-- 21. Give as many results of the Crusades as you can find 22.
+- 19. Why did the people of the Middle Ages go on pilgrimages? - 20.
+For what purpose were the Crusades conducted? - 21.
+Give as many results of the Crusades as you can find 22.
 Find in your text the sentence or sentences that will prove each of the following statements - a.
-There was little trade during the Middle Ages because there was not much money and because there were many robbers b.
-Under feudalism the land was passed on to the eldest c.
-The highest social class in western Europe were the kings and princes gunpowder g.
-Many interesting castles dating back to the Middle Ages are found in Germany h.
-In early times the monasteries were built of wood but later they were constructed of stone

-The decline of knighthood followed the discovery of
+There was little trade during the Middle Ages because there was not much money and because there were many robbers - b.
+Under feudalism the land was passed on to the eldest - c.
+The highest social class in western Europe were the kings and princes - d.
+The decline of knighthood followed the discovery of gunpowder - e.

-- e.
 Guilds were organized by the merchants to protect them from knights, nobles, robbers, and brigands who frequently robbed their caravans - f.
-Castles were usually built on hills, on bluffs along a river, or on islands in the river, for protection b.
-Vassal's services to his lord c.
-The fight for more lands d.
-How the knights were educated e.
-Knighthood ceremony a.
+Castles were usually built on hills, on bluffs along a river, or on islands in the river, for protection - g.
+Many interesting castles dating back to the Middle Ages are found in Germany - h.
+In early times the monasteries were built of wood but later they were constructed of stone - 23.
+Refer to pages 259 to 264 in your text.
+Select for each of the following paragraph headings the paragraph with which it belongs - a.
+Social classes in the Middle Ages - b.
+Vassal's services to his lord - c.
+The fight for more lands - d.
+How the knights were educated - e.
+Knighthood ceremony - 24.
+Indicate the correct answers to the following statements and cite the page and paragraph in your text that will prove your answer - a.
 Roman power had long ago declined but a central government was rapidly developed.
-True False b.
+True False - b.
 The vassal could sell the land if he so desired because the lord had no claim on it.
-True False c.
+True False - c.
 The poor man or "serf" worked to support the noble and could gain few privileges, but the nobleman was born with certain rank and had many rights and privileges which he did not necessarily deserve.
-True False d.
+True False - d.
 The knight's armor was light and his horse swift of foot.
-True False e.
-The discovery of gunpowder made armor useless and resulted in the decline of knighthood.
+True False - e.
+The discovery of gunpowder made armor useless and - resulted in the decline of knighthood.
 True False f.
 In the homes of the "serfs" most of the baking and cooking was done over a fire built on the ground in the center of the hut.
-True False g.
+True False - g.
 The guilds of the Middle Ages governed the workers in each industry.
-True False h.
+True False - h.
 Each class of people was moved by various reasons for joining the Crusades.
-True False i.
+True False - i.
 There is little evidence to indicate that the people profited from their experiences in the Crusades.
 True False j.
 The Crusades did very little to stimulate trade True False